colxi/rivets-import/README.md

 Experimental RIVETS-IMPORT Binders v.0.0.12 by Colxi - www.colxi.info

 Rivets-import is a set of custom Binders capable of importing ES6 modules as ViewModels, performing automatic binding to DOM elements, applying convenient inheritage, managing nesting, and automatic binding and unbinding routines.
-It should allowing to develope rivetJS based applications with a cleaner and better structured Model Architecture  and namespaces, where each model is independent one from each other.
+It should allow to develope rivetsJS based applications with a cleaner and better structured Model files Architecture and namespaces, where each model code is isolated from the others in its own file, improving the maintainability of the applications.
-Rivets-import is also capable of importing HTML code from files and inject in in the DOM, again , performing appropiate Model binding.
+Rivets-import is also capable of importing HTML code from .html files and inject in in the DOM, again , performing appropiate Model binding.
-Rivets-import aims to behave like  ```ng-controller``` & ```ng-view``` behave in AngularJS (kind of rude and dirty implementation).
+Rivets-import aims to behave like  ```ng-controller``` & ```ng-view``` do behave in AngularJS.

 ###BUT DON'T FORGET: this is just an experiment...
 It' can produce memory leaks, inconsistent behavior under certain scenarios, and must be improved and tested, before considering its usage in a production enviroment.